GenericMappingTools/gmt/doc_modern/rst/source/grdcontour.rst

 .. only:: not man

-    grdcontour - Make contour map using a grid
+    Make contour map using a grid

 Synopsis
 --------